yangshawn14/wdd330/README.md

+# WDD 330 Reading Notes
-* This where the notes I've taken for course is located.
+This where the notes I've taken for course is located.